Billing Procedures

 Deposits

 Cornell undergraduates make a single deposit to the university: the acceptance deposit.
-Acceptance deposits will be refunded during the student's first semester at Cornell.
-The refund will be made as credit to the student's bursar account.
+Acceptance deposits will be applied to the student's bursar account during their first semester at Cornell.

 Top